tiaguinho2009/24SPY/README.md

+> ## ⚠️ **This repository will be archived soon.**
+> - The project is no longer open source, and the website will be migrated to a local environment (`localhost`).
+>   We would like to express our sincere gratitude to everyone who contributed during its public development phase.
+>
+> - While this repository will no longer be maintained, the development of 24SPY is far from over.
+>   Transitioning away from GitHub provides us—the developers of 24SPY—with complete flexibility to implement new features and improvements without external constraints.
+>   Among the planned enhancements is a highly requested feature: **aircraft tracking** within the 24SPY interface.
+>
+> - More information regarding these major changes will be made available on our [Discord server](https://discord.gg/8cQAguPjkh).
+>   We encourage all users to join the server for updates, discussions, and announcements.
+>
+> - Thank you all for being part of this incredible journey.
+>   - At this stage more then 2000 people have used 24SPY in is entire life and more then 200 people uses the website every day!
+And with this updates we expect the number to only increase with the new updates!
+>   - It has been a pleasure developing this project and making 24SPY the most powerful and reliable tool for pilots in ATC24/PTFS.

 # [24SPY](https://tiaguinho2009.github.io/24SPY/)

 **24SPY** is a developing platform designed to display real-time information about aircraft and ATC controllers currently online on the ATC24 server, similar to VATSIM Radar.
 This project serves both as a functional tool and a way to enhance my JavaScript, HTML, and CSS skills while contributing to the virtual aviation community.